StevenDufresne/wordpress/README.md

 wordpress
 =========

-A repository for wordpress resources (ie. starter, plug-ins)
+A repository for wordpress resources (ie. starter, plug-ins).